 What is codependence?

-An example of a codependent relationship is that of a woman who is always placing the needs of her significant other before her own.
+One example of a codependent relationship is a woman who is always placing the needs of her significant other before her own.
 This can be something as simple as always allowing or depending upon her significant other to make decisions such as where to eat dinner or where to go on vacation.
-Although the aim is often to make others happy and to avoid conflict, over time these instances can lead to the individual forming resentment towards others, causing further isolation and symptoms of mental disorders such as depression or anxiety.
+Although the aim is often to make others happy and to avoid conflict, over time these instances can lead to the individual developing resentment, causing isolation and symptoms of mental disorders such as depression or anxiety.

 What about codependence treatment?